Restorative Dental Services in Newton

 - Help preserve facial aesthetics

 - Look, feel, and function like natural teeth

 - Can last a lifetime with proper care

-To find out what dental implants could do for your smile as well as your overall well-being, schedule your consultation with Dr. Ted and his team.
+To find out what dental implants could do for your smile as well as your overall well-being, schedule your consultation.
 With a detailed conversation and a comprehensive exam of your current oral and dental environment, we can determine if dental implants will be right for you.

 What Does the Dental Implant Process Involve?

 Treatment often begins with a detailed discussion to discover the specific needs, concerns, and aspirations of your dental implant treatment.
-A thorough examination of your current dental health and jawbone density is then conducted to determine if your smile’s structures will successfully hold the implant posts.
+A thorough examination of your current dental health and jawbone density is then conducted to determine if your bite's structure will successfully hold the implant posts.

 If it is determined your jawbone is strong enough, we then work closely with you to create a unique plan for your treatment.